Mathew-Wang/LEGEND-Simulation-Environment-Setup-Guide-macOS/README.md

 ## Building Environment

 Now you already know what *remage* is for!
 So it's time to build a cozy house for this genie to perform her magic.
-YOUR BEAUTIFUL MacOS LAPTOP is the cozy house, and for every project you work on, you need to create a "room" (i.e. folder) for it.
+YOUR BEAUTIFUL macOS LAPTOP is the cozy house, and for every project you work on, you need to create a "room" (i.e. folder) for it.
 Of course, you have to install corresponding packages for each room you create.

 Before we really create a room/folder, we need to make sure our house is settled, otherwise we won't be able to install packages in the rooms.
 Please follow the steps below carefully to make sure the house is cozy enough for Ms.Remage.

 <br>

-## Settle your House/MacOS
+## Settle your MacOS(House)

 Start your VS Code, and open the terminal in it.
 If you don't know where to find, see below: